Càrn Chuinneag

-North of Ben Wyvis and in a remote setting south of Glen Calvie and Strathcarron, the twin peaks of Carn Chuinneag make it a very distinctive and easily recognisable Corbett hill.
+Càrn Chuinneag, north of Ben Wyvis and south of Glen Calvie, is a remote Corbett with twin peaks that make it distinctive and easily recognisable.

 Height839m